Headout is a brand trusted by millions of guests worldwide offering curated experiences to enjoy this attraction.

 If you are coming from Istiklal Avenue, head towards Tunnel Square, towards the end of Istiklal.
 From there, it is a short walk to Galip Dede Street, a few minutes away from the tower.
 When walking towards the building, you will spot the Galata Mevlevi Museum, home to the Mevlevi Order of the Whirling Dervishes.
 The Galata Tower Bridge is also a short, 5-minute downhill walk from the tower.
 The bridge spans the Golden Horn and is visible from the tower entrance.

 Choose between 3 types of Galata Tower tickets- entry tickets with an audio guide, afternoon walking tours, and combo tickets.
 If you are short on time, we recommend booking the Galata Tower entry tickets.
-For a detailed tour of the Galata and Genoese districts, go for the walking tours.
+For a detailed tour, go for the Galata and Genoese walking tours.
 The combo tickets are a perfect, budget-friendly option for anyone looking to explore other attractions in the city.

 No, all Galata Tower tickets include access to all levels of the tower and the Galata Tower Museum.
 You do not need separate tickets to browse through the medieval artifacts and restored miniatures.
 Make sure to stop by the interactive exhibits for a more comprehensive understanding of the watchtower and its role in Istanbul’s past.